AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 In Islam, the Lesser Jihad is the outward struggle, including physical defence if needed, to defend one’s faith, family, and country from threat.

-literal creation
+Literal creation

 Literal creation is the belief that God created the universe exactly as the account in Genesis 1 of the Bible describes.